geekiam/website/static/posts/git-repository-design-considerations.md

 In fact, taking a look at [Redhat on Github page](https://redhatofficial.github.io/#!/main "RED HAT ON GITHUB | Red Hat") will provide a much more holistic view of a multi repository approach, there are literally hundreds of repositories all providing some features, functionality or value to Linux but each has its own repository or several associated repository.

+#### What is a Multi Repository?
+A Multi repository strategy refers to organizing  each of your projects into their own separate self-contained repositories.

+The Multi Repository is popular among organisations who are developing a Micro-Service or Service Oriented stack